JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 # programable-8-bit-microprocessor example

-_A programable 8-bit microprocessor I designed in VHDL for my [Master's Thesis](https://github.com/JeffDeCola/my-masters-thesis).
+_I designed this processor in VHDL for my part of my [Master's Thesis](https://github.com/JeffDeCola/my-masters-thesis).
-As I translated it into verilog I wanted to change a few things, but I kept it pure because of my thesis, so here it is._
+I translated it into verilog here._

 Table of Contents,